seanfisk/mastering-eos/manual/sys-sw-info.rst

 Linux Kernel
 ````````````

-The ``uname`` command will tell you about the operating system, including the Linux kernel version:
+The :cmd:`uname` command will tell you about the operating system, including the Linux kernel version:

 .. code-block:: console